S0AndS0/Debian-Kit-Mods/README.md

 51	javaShortcutVersion=jdk1.7.0_21
 	~~~~~~
 	use these to modify the script so that it finds and sets up Java corectly on your device.
-	for example, bellow, the sugested modds to the script would point
+	for example, bellow, the sugested modds to the script would change things so java version 7u45 would be installed and find would be pointed to your external sdcard for finding the source .tar file.
 	~~~~~~
 49	javaVersion=jdk-7u45
 50	javaFind=/sdcard/downloads